bparanj/crystal/computer/electronics/design/solid-state.md

 ## Level 1: Explanation for a Child

-Hey there!
 Have you ever seen a toy that lights up or makes sounds?
 Inside those toys are tiny things called solid state devices.
 They're like magic boxes that can control electricity.
 They don't have any moving parts, but they can make lights turn on and off, or help your tablet show pictures and play games.
 They're called "solid state" because they're made of solid materials, unlike old radios that had special glass tubes in them.

 ## Level 2: Explanation for a Teenager